-Welcome to the October 2022 Public Comment Version of The Sedona Conference Framework for Analysis of Venue Selection for Global Patent Litigation: Strategic Considerations, a project of The Sedona Conference Working Groups on Patent Litigation Best Practices (WG10).
-This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+Welcome to the December 2024 Final, Post-Public Comment Version of The Sedona Conference's Framework for Analysis of Venue Selection for Global Patent Litigation: Strategic Considerations, a project of The Sedona Conference Working Group on Patent Litigation Best Practices (WG10).
+This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of complex litigation, intellectual property rights and artificial intelligence.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.